sylwiavargas/roadmap-review/README.md

 - understand how to slap something small on the DOM
 - iterate to slap multiple things on the dom
-- work with static data from an array
+- try working with static data from an array first (such as an array of animals)
 - work with events
 - make our data bigger: slap divs on the dom from objects
-- move to fetching from an api
+- move to fetching from our db.json
 - understand promises in more detail
 - understand when to use headers
 - understand optimistic/pessimistic rendering